 Comparisons of simulations from full diurnal warming models with detailed temperature profile measurements from the SkinDeEP instrument identified the best combination of model physics for use in evaluation of simplified parameterizations and quantified expected errors in estimates of diurnal warming.
-Sensitivity studies revealed optimal sources of wind speed and insolation data for diurnal warming calculations based on non-continuous satellite data.
-Instantaneous winds provide the best results for modeled skin temperatures while averaged winds result in reduced error in predicted subsurface temperature.
-The impact of short term insolation variations was found to be significant only in morning hours.
+Comparison of diurnal models to in situ data has resulted in improvements in modeling capabilities.